yayomithakshila/team11php-project/README.md

 List the database tables that are part of your project.

-- Table 1 (Created By): Table Name
+- Table 1 (Created By): Yayomi Premathilaka Table Name : user_register
-- Table 2 (Created By): Table Name
+- Table 2 (Created By): Ravindu Dhananjaya Table Name : reviews
 - Table 3 (Created By): Table Name

 > Include the ER Diagram of the database.